Swap-Meet/Swap-Meet.github.io/README.md

 =========
 <br>

-<a href="httpa://swapmeetproject.herokuapp.com/">Click here to see it on heroku</a>
+<a href="https://swapmeetproject.herokuapp.com/">Click here to see it on heroku</a>

 ###Summary
 This application allows members to trade video games with other members in their area.

 ###Project Team
-Linda Marie Mummy - Backend JS
+* Levi Zortman - UI/UX
-Christian Townsdin - Frontend JS
+* Marissa Felitto - UI/UX
-Karl Gentner - Frontend & Backend JS
+* Linda Marie Mummy - Backend JS
-Levi Zortman - UI/UX
+* Christian Townsdin - Frontend JS
-Marissa Felitto - UI/UX
+* Karl Gentner - Frontend & Backend JS

 ###Technologies